-The action-based coarse tuning algorithm used in PIT to bring the device to the desired global state leverages the overall state topology in the gate space and the intended effect of each plunger gate on the global device state.
-Ideally, changing voltages on a particular plunger gate should only affect the electrochemical potential (and thus the number of charge carriers) on the QD it is designed to control, e.g., gate $P_2$ should load electrons onto the left dot and $P_1$ should load electrons onto the right dot, see the inset in Fig.~\ref{fig:fig-1}(a).
-Due to the capacitive cross-talk between the gate electrodes such fine control of charge occupation with individual gates is not possible, however, the relationship between globally defined states is preserved.
-It is therefore possible to move from a left-QD state towards a double-QD by steadily increasing $V_{P_1}$ or from central single-QD to double-QD by decreasing both plunger gates, see Fig.~\ref{fig:fig-1}(a).
+The action-based coarse-tuning algorithm used in PIT to bring the device to the desired global state leverages the overall state topology in the gate space and the intended effect of each plunger gate on the global device state.
+Ideally, changing voltages on a particular plunger gate should only affect the electrochemical potential (and, thus, the number of charge carriers) on the QD it is designed to control, e.g., gate $P_2$ should load electrons onto the left dot and $P_1$ should load electrons onto the right dot; see the inset in Fig.~\ref{fig:fig-1}(a).
+Because of the capacitive cross-talk between the gate electrodes, such fine control of charge occupation with individual gates is not possible; however, the relationship between globally defined states is preserved.
+It is therefore possible to move from a left-QD state towards a double QD by steadily increasing $V_{P_1}$ or from a central single QD to double QD by decreasing both plunger gates; see Fig.~\ref{fig:fig-1}(a).

-The action-based tuning combines a ML algorithm used to determine the global state of the device near a given point in the $(V_{P_1},V_{P_2})$ plunger-plunger gate voltage space with a physics-informed navigation strategy.
+The action-based tuning combines a ML algorithm used to determine the global state of the device near a given point in the $(V_{P_1}, V_{P_2})$ plunger-plunger gate voltage space with a physics-informed navigation strategy.
 It takes as an input a point $x_c\in(V_{P_1},V_{P_2})$, an acceptable exit threshold $\delta_{\rm tr}$, and a preferred classifier.
-Provided the choice of a state classifier, the PIT algorithm initiates either a series of ray-based measurements [for the ray-based classification (RBC) framework~\cite{Zwolak20-RBC,Zwolak21-RBI}] or 2D scans [for a convolutional-neural-network (CNN)-based model~\cite{Kalantre17-MLD, Zwolak20-AQD}] followed by the state assessment.
+Provided the choice of a state classifier, the PIT algorithm initiates either a series of ray-based measurements [for the ray-based classification (RBC) framework~\cite{Zwolak20-RBC, Zwolak21-RBI}] or 2D scans (for a convolutional neural network-based model~\cite{Kalantre17-MLD, Zwolak20-AQD}) followed by the state assessment.
 The returned state vector,

-represents the probability of each possible global state being captured in the measurement, with ND indicating that no QD is formed, ${\rm SD}_L$, ${\rm SD}_C$, and ${\rm SD}_R$ denoting the left, central, and right single QD, respectively, and ${\rm DD}$ denoting the double-QD state (see Fig.~\ref{fig:fig-1}(a)).
+represents the probability of each possible global state being captured in the measurement, with ND indicating that no QD is formed, ${\rm SD}_L$, ${\rm SD}_C$, and ${\rm SD}_R$ denoting the left, central, and right single QD, respectively, and ${\rm DD}$ denoting the double-QD state [see Fig.~\ref{fig:fig-1}(a)].
 If ${\rm\bf{p}}(x_{\rm c})$ is sufficiently close to the target DD state, as measured by some distance function $\delta$, the algorithm terminates.
 Otherwise, a subsequent measurement is initiated at a voltage configuration determined by the action vector,

 where $(\cdot)^T$ is a matrix transpose and the action array is defined as